livekit/client-sdk-react-native/README.md

   @Override
   public void onCreate() {
     // Place this above any other RN related initialization
-    // When AudioType is omitted, it'll default to CommunicationAudioType
+    // When AudioType is omitted, it'll default to CommunicationAudioType.
-    // use MediaAudioType if user is only consuming audio, and not publishing LiveKitReactNative.setup(this, new AudioType.CommunicationAudioType());
+    // Use MediaAudioType if user is only consuming audio, and not publishing.
+    LiveKitReactNative.setup(this, new AudioType.CommunicationAudioType());

     //...